Analyzing Adaptive Cache Replacement Strategies: Analyzing using potential functions

 Note that in this case the value of $p$ will change by -1, if its value was positive, otherwise it has no change.
 Thus $\Delta p \le 0$.

 If the requested item is in $B_2'$, then $\Delta t_2' = 1$, and $\Delta b_2' = -1$.
 Thus, we have

 But this is not good enough since we need the potential change to be at most -1.
 When $\Delta p = -1$, then we get the required inequality $\Delta\Phi \le -1$.
-Clealry, the difficulty is when $\Delta p = 0$.
+Clearly, the difficulty is when $\Delta p = 0$, which happens when $p=0$.
 Since the missing item is from $b_2'$, it implies that $B_2'$ is non-empty and $T_2' = T_2$.
-By Lemma \ref{lem:d} above, since the cache is full (i.e., $t_1 + t_2 = N$), there must be at least one item in $T_1 - T_1'$, which means that means that $t_1 > 0$.
+By Lemma \ref{lem:d} above, there must be at least one item in $T_1 - T_1'$, which means that means that $t_1 > 0$.
 As per the algorithm, since $T_1$ is non-empty and $p = 0$, we are guaranteed to replace $LRU(T_1)$, and not an element from $T_1'$.
-Therefore, {\sc REPLACE} will leave $t_1'$ and $b_1'$ unchanged, impying that $\Delta \Phi_R = 0$.
+Therefore, {\sc Replace} will leave $t_1'$ and $b_1'$ unchanged, implying that $\Delta \Phi_R = 0$.
 Thus, we have

-If the requested item is from $B_2 - B_2'$, then $\Delta t_2' \geq 1$, and $\Delta b_2' \geq 0$.
+If the requested item is from $B_2 - B_2'$, then $\Delta t_2' = 1$, and $\Delta b_2' = 0$.
 Thus, we have

 {\bf Case IV}: \ARC\ has a miss and the missing page is not in $B_1 \cup B_2$